 If you have some elaborate shaping to do then the dough might need a “bench rest” to relax again before being stretched into place.
 It needs to sit on the counter for 20-30 minutes for the gluten to relax and allow folding and shaping without tearing.

 If you aren’t doing advanced shaping, the folds that accompany the second knead can be enough to shape the dough into the desired shape.

-How Long Should You Knead The Dough?
+How Long You Should Knead The Dough

 There are two stages of kneading, which I think are both best done using the hands.
-This lets you build up experience of knowing when the dough is ready at certain stages, rather than using a mixer.
+This lets you build up the experience of knowing when the dough is ready at certain stages, rather than using a mixer.

 As you get better at the technique you might only need 5-6 minutes.
 You can tell it is done by using the window pane test – stretch a piece of dough in your hands and see if you can get it thin enough to see light through without tearing.
-The gluten development is complete if you can do this.

 Using a stand mixer can make the process take only around 6-8 minutes, but only proper stand mixers can be used with the dough hook attachment.

 Keep this short and gentle as you don’t need to build any more gluten up.
 You just need to even out the gas distribution in the dough and “reset” it for the second rise.

 Keep it gentle and try to keep that nice structure that has built up within the dough.
 You can then shape it to make any bread of your choice.